Posted by Jay Livingston

 Strong and cohesive communities have virtues that even secularists like Brooks (and I) envy.
 But in protecting their “moral order,” when the chips are down and in-group loyalty becomes paramount, they often show an uglier side.

-* Weberman was a member of a particularly intense sect, the Satmar Hasidim, whose attitudes may differ in degree if not in kind from those of the shoppers at Pomegranate.
+* Weberman was a member of a particularly intense sect, the Satmar Hasidim, as was the man in the linked incident who threw caustic chemicals on the face of a rabbi who had been speaking out on behalf of victims of child sexual abuse.
+Satmar Hasidim attitudes may differ in degree if not in kind from those of the shoppers at Pomegranate.